bhavyaEE/RISCV-CPU/README.md

 ![image](https://user-images.githubusercontent.com/107200668/207979090-312dd46f-18cc-422f-98a1-9d29ee4881fa.png)

-The explanation regarding design choices on selecting a specific byte from the instruction format and selecting bytes to form a word are outlined in the self-reflection account below.
+The explanation regarding design choices on selecting a specific byte from the instruction format and selecting bytes to form a word are outlined in  the individual (Bhavya) self-reflection account.

 Implementing Add instruction: